geerdkakes/ServerSocketTCP_UDP/README.md

 Run the client using:
 ```
-node udp_client.js 127.0.0.1
+node udp_client.js -h 127.0.0.1 -c clientname -p portnumber
 ```
 where you change the ip into the ip the server is running on.
+The portnumber can and clientname can be ommited.

 ### Prerequisites